 - Add milk and vinegar mixture to egg mixture.

 - Bake at 375 degrees for 20 to 25 minutes.

 - Cool in muffin pan on a baking rack for five minutes.

 - Remove to baking rack, cool completely.

 Another way to enjoy this recipe for raspberry lemon almond muffins is to change it!
 Use blueberries and orange rind instead.
+(And you could also check out my new Gluten-Free Blueberry Crisp recipe.)
 Or strawberries and chocolate chips.
 Or even orange and cranberries.
-Experiment until you find just the right flavor combination to suit your family’s taste buds.
+Experiment until you find just the right flavor combination to suit your family's taste buds.